Automattic/Edit-Flow/readme.txt

 4. Threaded editorial commenting and additional metadata for posts
 5. See posts your upcoming posts on the Calendar
 6. Get a sense of your upcoming content on the Story Budget
+7. Editorial metadata comes with a bunch of built-in terms, but these can be changed to your heart's content
+8. Within each post you can modify the metadata recorded for the post

 == Frequently Asked Questions ==